frizchar/customer-segmentation-RFM-analysis/README.md

 $RFM = R + F + M$
 </p>

-3. Assign predefined categories such as "high value customer" to each customer according to his RFM score.
+3. Define customer segments based on RFM score.
 In our implementation if $RFM \geq 8$ then the customer is considered as "high value customer".

+4. Assign customer segments to each customer.

 ### Dependencies
 The required packages are included in file ```requirements.txt```<br>